stateful/docs.runme.dev/docs/how-runme-works/vs-code.md

 Hopefully, you now feel comfortable making your own Runme notebooks!
 If you run into any issues please [file a ticket](https://github.com/stateful/runme.dev/issues) or tell us about it [on Discord](https://discord.gg/runme).

-Please see the [integrations section](/integrations) to see more sophisticated use-cases of Runme or learn about all the [cell configuration options](/configuration) available to streamline the reading and running experience.
+Please see the [integrations section](/integrations) to see more sophisticated use cases of Runme or learn about all the[cell configuration options](/configuration) available to streamline the reading and running experience.

 ## Useful Tips & Tricks